au-heartbeat/Heartbeat/README.md

 _Image 3-29，Lead time for changes Report_

 ### 3.4.7 Dev Change Failure Rate
-- Definition for ‘Dev Change Failure Rate': this metrics is different from the official definition of change failure rate, in heartbeat, we definite this metrics based on development，which is the percentage of failed pipelines in the total pipelines, and you chan select different pipeline as your final step,and this value is lower means failed pipeline is fewer.
+- Definition for ‘Dev Change Failure Rate': this metrics is different from the official definition of change failure rate, in heartbeat, we definite this metrics based on pipeline，which is the percentage of failed pipeline builds in the total pipeline builds
+  - Factors
+    - Added pipelines
+    - Selected pipeline steps
+    - Selected Github branch for pipeline
+    - Selected pipeline crews
-- Formula for ‘Dev Change Failure Rate': the number of build for (Status = failed)/the number of build for [（Status = passed & Valid = true）+ the number of build for (status=failed)]
+- Formula for `Dev Change Failure Rate` : `the number of build for (Status = failed)`/`the number of build for [（Status = passed & Valid = true）`+ `the number of build for (status=failed)]`

 ![Image 3-30](https://cdn.jsdelivr.net/gh/au-heartbeat/data-hosting@main/readme/14.png)\
 _Image 3-30，Dev Change Failure Rate Report_

 ### 3.4.8 Dev Mean time to recovery
 - Definition for ‘Dev Mean time to recovery': this metrics is also different from the official definition of Mean time to recovery.
-This metrics comes from pipeline, and it records how long it generally takes to restore when pipeline failed, and If this value is less than 8 hours, it means ‘red does not last overnight’, which means our repair speed is relatively good.
+This metrics comes from pipeline, and it records how long it generally takes to restore a pipeline when pipeline failed.
+  - Factors
+    - Collection date type (exclude weekend & holidays)
+    - Added pipelines
+    - Selected pipeline steps
+    - Selected Github branch for pipeline
+    - Selected pipeline crews
-- Formula for ‘Dev Mean time to recovery': sum[the time difference from the first fail to the first pass for deployment completed time]/ the number of repairs
+- Formula for ‘Dev Mean time to recovery': `sum[the time difference between the first build fail and the last pass]`/ `the number of repairs`
-  - for the time difference from the first fail to the first pass for deployment completed time, we still exclude the weekend and holiday

 ![Image 3-31](https://cdn.jsdelivr.net/gh/au-heartbeat/data-hosting@main/readme/15.png)\
 _Image 3-31，mean time to recovery